BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Stoicism/Stoics.md

 But Confucius’ point of view is a source of good advice for Zeno only if Zeno thinks of Confucius without the particular biases of Confucius’ environment.
 - According to the Aristotelian and Stoic conception, 'boulesis' is essentially rational desire, focussed on the final good.
 - The Stoics disagree with Aristotle about whether passions are not aimedat the good, in so far as they deny the existence of any desires in rational agents that are not focussed on overall good; the passions are misguided rational desires.
+- They agree with Socrates that the source of bad actions is a rational miscalculations of goods

 # Difficulties